Callback-Jack/MVVM_NewsApp/README.md

 13. Handling dependency injection:
     - Add Kodein dependencies: "org.kodein.di:kodein-di-generic-jvm", "org.kodein.di:kodein-di-framework-android-x".
-    - Instantiate database, repository, factory in NewsApplication.
+    - Instantiate database, repository, and factory in NewsApplication.
-    - Replace the instantiation in the activity class with Kodein.
+    - Replace the instantiation in the activity class with `Kodein`.